-Once the ingredients are weighed cream the sugar, butter, and salt together with an electric mixer and beat with the paddle attachment on medium speed until the ingredients are combined and the mixture is creamy, about 2 minutes.
+Once the ingredients are weighed place the sugar, butter, and salt into the bowl of an electric mixer and beat with the paddle attachment on medium speed until the ingredients are combined and the mixture is creamy, about 2 minutes.
 This step helps aerate the dough and introduces the air bubbles that produce a light cookie.

 The flour is added and the dough is mixed on low speed until all the flour is mixed in and the dough starts to come together.
 The dough will initially appear crumbly, but eventually come together into large pieces.
 Mixing the flour in on low speed is important to prevent the development of too much gluten.